peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

 ##Conclusion

-So, that brings us to the conclusion already.
-I've been using Sublime for the last 5 months non stop, and honestly never looked back at IntelliJ a single time.
+I've been using Sublime for the last year non stop, and honestly never looked back at IntelliJ a single time.
 Yes, it's requires some more thinking, you have to use that big brain of yours to manage imports, which might feel like a burden at the beginning, but after a while you'll start noticing that you actually understand where things come from and start understanding how and why things work.
 Pretty slick side effect of using Sublime if you ask me.

 Missing something in this post?
 Or have something to add to it?
 Let me know!
 Better yet, share it by posting a comment :)

-Ah, and in case you didn't figure it out yet, this post is very opinionated so there might still be a change that you don't agree with me, that's fine.
-But you're wrong.
-And I hate you.

 [multiline-json]: json-multiline.gif "Multiline editing"
 [multiline-marshaller]: spray-marshalling-multiline.gif "Creating a spray marshaller"